memagu/notify_me/README.md

 4. While in the activated venv run notify_me using the following command in a terminal or command prompt:

     `$ py .\src\notify_me.py`

+## Contribution

+Feel free to contribute to this project!